twistedcubic/Algorithms/README.md

 - Prim's algorithm for finding MST
 - Dijkstra's algorithm for single-source shortest paths
 - Bellman Ford algorithm for single-source shortest paths
-- Rabin-Karp for substring matching, with rolling hash
+- Rabin-Karp for substring search, with rolling hash
+- Boyer-Moore for substring search